-Building Safety Month is an international campaign by the International Code Council that takes place in May to raise awareness about building safety.
+Building Safety Month is an international campaign by the International Code Council that is celebrated in May to raise awareness about building safety.
 This campaign reinforces the need for the adoption of modern, regularly-updated building codes, and helps individuals, families and businesses understand what it takes to create safe and sustainable structures.

 To assist with ensuring that building plans are code compliant before structures are built or improvements are made, the city has two plans examiners: